Golfnet.ie

 GUI Ulster — Cross-Border Golf Governance

 GUI Ulster is the Ulster branch of Golf Ireland, governing amateur golf across nine counties in Ireland's northern province.
 The branch administers competitions, handicapping, and club affiliations under the World Handicap System across both jurisdictions.
+Golf Ireland

 The Nine Counties of Ulster Golf

+Northern Ireland (6 counties): Antrim, Armagh, Down, Fermanagh, Londonderry, Tyrone Republic of Ireland (3 counties): Cavan, Donegal, Monaghan This unique cross-border structure reflects Ulster's historical provincial boundaries, predating the 1921 partition.
+Golf Ireland's provincial system — Leinster, Munster, Ulster, Connacht — follows Ireland's traditional four provinces rather than political borders.
 The cross-border nature creates a seamless amateur golf community.
 Players from Portrush (Northern Ireland) and Donegal (Republic of Ireland) compete together in Ulster championships, inter-club competitions, and provincial events.
-Handicaps are recognized across both jurisdictions under Golf Ireland's unified system - for more on how handicaps work across Ireland, see our World Handicap System guide.
+Handicaps are recognized across both jurisdictions under Golf Ireland's unified system.
+See our World Handicap System guide.

 Ulster Championships and Inter-Club Competitions

 GUI Ulster administers provincial qualifying for all AIG Cups & Shields competitions.
 Ulster clubs compete in Senior Cup, Barton Shield, Jimmy Bruen Shield, Pierce Purcell Shield, and Junior Cup qualifying, with provincial winners advancing to all-Ireland finals.
 Royal Portrush, Malone, and Donegal Golf Club dominate Ulster's inter-club history.
+The branch also runs Ulster-specific championships including strokeplay and matchplay events at scratch and handicap levels.
+Follow results on our live golf scores page.

 Major Golf Courses in Ulster